TheOtherRolesAU/TheOtherRoles/README.md

 \
 **NOTE**
 - If there is an equal amount of impostors and crewmates left in the game and one of the Lovers is an impostor, the game is not automatically over since the Lovers can still achieve a solo win.
 E.g. if there are the following roles Impostor + ImpLover + Lover + Crewmate left, the game will not end and the next kill will decide if the impostors or Lovers win.
-- The Lovers can change if the Shifter exchanges role with one of the Lovers
+- The Lovers can change if the Shifter takes the role of a Lovers

 ### Game Options
 | Name | Description |